sneakers-n-servers/fantasy-football/README.md

 # fantasy-football
-Perl scripts to run value based drafting algorithim.
+*Perl scripts to run value based drafting algorithim.
-Compare all players QB, RB, WR, TE on an adjusted scale in order to produce an accurate draft list I rip the numbers from fantasypros, and calculate based on custom settings.
+*Compare all players QB, RB, WR, TE on an adjusted scale in order to produce an accurate draft list, based on settings in the main script
+*I rip the numbers from [fantasypros](https://www.fantasypros.com/nfl/projections/qb.php?week=draft).
-Just added the mock draft feature.
+*Just added the mock draft feature.

 The cheat sheet produced looks like this: